Welcome to the Secret Nodes Cookbook, a living document where you can learn everything you need to know about Secret Nodes.

 Secret Network is inflationary, meaning new SCRT is created over time and distributed to node operators based on the current inflation rate for the network.
 Returns for node operators depend on this inflation rate and the number of tokens staked in the network.
-You can find the current inflation rate, total supply of SCRT, and the number of tokens staked on this Secret Network block explorer.
+You can find the current inflation rate, total supply of SCRT, and the number of tokens staked with the Secret Nodes block explorer.

-If you want to calculate your potential return as a secret node operator or delegator, reference this ROI calculator, or you can follow the examples below:
+If you want to calculate your potential return as a secret node operator or delegator, use the Secure Secrets validator ROI calculator or follow the examples below:

 Say there are 100M SCRT coins in total.
 Annual network inflation is 15%.
 50M of the 100M SCRT coins are currently being staked or delegated.
 There is no community tax.